How to Handle Negative Reviews for Your Local Business

 Negative reviews happen.
 Even the best local businesses get a few.
 In fact, you won't find many businesses with a 5-star average rating unless the number of reviews is in single digits.

 And for multiplication brands, responding well isn’t just good manners—it’s strategic.
-In fact, research by ReviewTrackers shows that 94% of consumers say a bad review response can turn them off a business entirely.
+A bad review response can turn off over 90% of customers on a business entirely.
 So, learning how to respond to a negative review is a must.
 Now, imagine a potential client scrolling through your Google reviews.
 They stumble on a negative one.
 And your reply here?
 It’s not just about the unhappy customer—it’s a message to every future client reading.

 There are various real scenarios, tactics, and tips to learn to handle those less-than-glowing reviews.
 Because responding well doesn’t just save face.
 It can turn your business critics into fans too.